eslawski/frontend-interviews/my_lil_jstor/README.md

 ## Setup

 ### Python
-My Lil' JSTOR is written in python and utilizes the [django framework](https://www.djangoproject.com/).
+My Lil' JSTOR is written in python and utilizes the [Django framework](https://www.djangoproject.com/).
-The [django installation guide](https://docs.djangoproject.com/en/1.11/intro/install/) provides a detailed guide for creating the necessary environment.
+The [Django installation guide](https://docs.djangoproject.com/en/1.11/intro/install/) provides a detailed guide for creating the necessary environment.
 Although not required, it may help to load the project into [PyCharm](https://www.jetbrains.com/pycharm/) to assist with seeing the overall project structure and running the app.